 Psoriatic arthritis treatment

-Once diagnosed, there are many different kinds of psoriatic arthritis treatments your PsA specialist may discuss with you, including:
+Once diagnosed, there are many different kinds of psoriatic arthritis treatments your doctor may discuss with you, including:

 • Medications